-Learning Objective: 01-01 Explain why having more of any good thing necessarily requires having les
+Learning Objective: 01-01 Explain and apply the Scarcity Principle, which says that having more of a

-3) Economists recognize that because people have limited resources
+3) Economists recognize th hat because people hav e limited resources , \mathcal{C} 1 1

 - A) government intervention is necessary.

 - B) they have to make trade-offs.

 - C) they will never be happy.

 - D) our future is bleak.